BTTAI-Studio/Scoutup-Unlocking-Hidden-Gems-in-the-Startup-Ecosystem/README.md

 ****Credits and Acknowledgments****

 **Team Members:**

 Christina Kaddouh, Yasmeen Shilbayeh, Xinyue Su, India Easton, Arushi Kashyap

 **Advisors:**

 Shrey Verma, Adedapo Alabi

 **Tools Used:**

 Google Colab, Crunchbase, Pandas, TensorFlow, LightFM

-**Thank you to the Break Through Tech Virtual Program at Cornell Tech for the support!**
+**Thank you to the Break Through Tech Program at Cornell Tech for all the support!**